communitybridge/docs/easycla/contributors/individual-contributor.md

 # Individual Contributor

-As an individual contributor, you are contributing code on your own \(not on behalf of an employer\).
-You create a pull request in GitHub or submit changed code in Gerrit to inform reviewers about the changes.
-During the process, your CLA is verified, and you must sign a CLA if you have not already signed before you can contribute to GitHub or Gerrit.
+An individual contributor is one who contributes code on their own behalf \(and not on behalf of an employer\).
+If you are contributing code on behalf of your employer, please see the [Corporate Contributor](corporate-contributor.md) workflow.

+Upon creating a pull request in GitHub or submitting changed code in Gerrit, EasyCLA will check whether the contributor is authorized under a signed CLA for that project.
+If they are not, and if they are contributing on their own behalf, then they must sign an ICLA.

 * [GitHub](individual-contributor.md#github)
 * [Gerrit](individual-contributor.md#gerrit)

 ## GitHub

-1. In GitHub, go to the repository that is linked to the project for your organization.
+1. In GitHub, go to the repository where you are contributing code.

 2. Make a change and create a pull request.

 {% hint style="info" %}
 1. EasyCLA checks the CLA status of all committers involved in that pull request.
-EasyCLA marks a cross or a tick beside contributor names who are involved in that pull request based on their CLA status.
+EasyCLA displays a cross or a check mark beside the name of each contributor who is involved in that pull request based on their CLA status.
-2. A cross next to your contributor name means the CLA check failed.
+2. A cross next to a contributor's name means the EasyCLA check has failed, because the contributor is not authorized under a signed CLA.
 {% endhint %}

 ![CLA Check Failed](../../.gitbook/assets/cla-github-individual-check-fail.png)